gcharot/Zabbix/zjstat/README.md

 0
 ```

-From the example above you can see that there is 1 "Elasticsearch" "process running and 0 "blablabla" process.
+From the example above you can see that there is 1 "Elasticsearch" process running and 0 "blablabla" process.

 ### Zabbix server configuration